The Ultimate Guide to Finding the Right Alaska Cruise

 Today, although most of Nome’s Gold Rush-era buildings are long gone, you’ll get a sense of the history along Golden Sands Beach, where recreational miners still try their luck panning for nuggets.
 The finish-line arch for the Iditarod race is here; it’s been the target for mushers and their dogsled teams every spring since 1949.
 Each Labor Day, bathtubs on wheels are raced down Front Street, an amusing photo op.
 In between, every evening Nome aims to shake off its frontier façade and have a good time.

-Silver Wind heads back into U.S. waters with a visit to St. Paul Island, the largest of the quintet of treeless, volcanic Pribilof Islands.
+Silver Wind heads next to St. Paul Island, the largest of the quintet of treeless, volcanic Pribilof Islands.
 With a population of about 500 today, it is said that when the U.S. acquired Alaska, these islands saw little change except for the flag.

 The Aleut-Russian inhabitants are mostly descendants of slaves, and some still worship at the old Russian Orthodox church, built in 1907.
 Wildlife includes horned and tufted puffins and the rare, red-legged kittiwake, but the star of the show is the largest northern fur seal herd, more than a half-million of them living in the waters around St. Paul.

-The itinerary returns to mainland Alaska with a visit to Geographic Harbor, a hidden bay on the gulf side of Katmai National Park, where kayaking or a Zodiac cruise may reward with animals sightings, such as orcas, humpback whales, bears and the many species of birds.
-Then it’s across the gulf to see the immense Hubbard Glacier, followed by a visit to Elfin Cove, the northernmost entrance to the Inside Passage.
+After two days at sea, the itinerary returns to mainland Alaska with scenic cruising past the immense Hubbard Glacier, followed by a visit to Elfin Cove, the northernmost entrance to the Inside Passage.
 It’s a safe harbor for side trips to the uninhabited Inian Islands, which are renowned for wildlife, especially whales on their way to nearby Glacier Bay National Park.